August 15, 2023

 The Widow's, Widower's, or Surviving Civil Partner’s (Non-Contributory) Pension is a means-tested payment for individuals who have lost their spouse or civil partner and don’t have any child dependents.

-In 2024-25, it's paid at a maximum weekly rate of €232.
+In 2025, it's paid at a maximum weekly rate of €244.

 Individuals who don’t meet the eligibility criteria for a Widow's, Widower's, or Surviving Civil Partner’s (Contributory) Pension can apply for this pension plan.

-However, if you start receiving State Pension Contributory at a higher rate, then you will stop receiving the State Pension Non-Contributory.
+The State Pension Non-Contributory will be paid for as long your employees satisfy the eligibility criteria.
+However, if they start receiving State Pension Contributory at a higher rate, they’ll stop receiving the State Pension Non-Contributory.

 Considering the growing living costs, an employee may need more than the Irish State Pension (Non-Contributory) to lead a comfortable life post-retirement.